-For the past couple of years, investing in digital transformation initiatives was crucial for enterprises to thrive, create a sustainability footprint and scale their business.
+For the past couple of years, investing in digital transformation initiatives has been crucial for enterprises to thrive, create a sustainable footprint and scale their business.
 To stay ahead of the competition, businesses today need to regularly evaluate their technology infrastructure and capabilities for their relevance.

 Assessing the technology stack is best coupled with a comprehensive study of what’s trending in the industry.
 For organizations looking to double down on their tech investments in 2023, we have compiled a list of the top tech trends to look out for.
 Here’s an overview of some of the key technology trends that will have an impact on your strategic ambitions for 2023!

 IoT devices, fueled by improvements in wireless standards such as WiFi 6E, and the expansion of the 5G network are paving the way for a hyperconnected society.
 By 2030, McKinsey estimates that the potential economic value of IoT could enable $5.5 trillion to $12.6 trillion globally, including the value captured by consumers and customers of IoT products and services.
 When combined with Artificial Intelligence, these devices will redefine “smart” devices with improved capabilities.
 In 2023, it is anticipated that the healthcare business will see innovations such as skin patches, devices from Elon Musk’s Neuralink, wearables with improved insights into the user’s health and fitness, and so on.